On momentum operators given by Killing vectors whose integral curves are geodesics: III. Geodesic momentum operators

-Since our focus will be on momentum operators given by Killing vector fields whose integral curves are geodesics, it seems appropriate to introduce the following:\\ \\ {\bf Definition 1.} (Killing frame) \cite{AN68}\\ A Riemannian manifold $M$ is said to have the {\it Killing property} if, in some neighborhood of each point of $M$, there exists an orthonormal frame $X_1,...,X_n$ such that each $X_i$, $i= 1,..., n$, is a Killing vector field (local infinitesimal isometry).
+The classification of manifolds which are compatible to the conditions of Proposition 1 can be described by the following definition of Killing frames:\\ \\ {\bf Definition\,1.} (Killing frame) \cite{AN68}\\ A Riemannian manifold $M$ is said to have the {\it Killing property} if, in some neighborhood of each point of $M$, there exists an orthonormal frame, $X_1,...,X_n$ such that each $X_i$, $i= 1,..., n$, is a Killing vector field (local infinitesimal isometry).
 Such a frame will be called a {\it Killing frame}.\\

-Since any linear combination, with constant coefficients, of Killing vector fields is again a Killing vector field, a manifold has the Killing property if and only if it is always possible to find frames consisting of Killing vector fields such that $\langle X_i,X_j\rangle = const$, for each choice of $i$ and $j$.
-The normality condition of the definition implies that the integral curves of the isometries are geodesics, since a necessary and sufficient condition for this is that the Killing vector fields have constant length (\cite{S54}, p.\,349, \cite{Y57}, p.\,50). \\
+Since any linear combination, with constant coefficients, of Killing vector fields is again a Killing vector field, a manifold has the Killing property if and only if it is always possible to find frames consisting of Killing vector fields, such that $\langle X_i,X_j\rangle = const$, for each choice of $i$ and $j$.
+The normality condition of the definition implies that the integral curves of the isometries are geodesics, since a necessary and sufficient condition for this is that the Killing vector fields have constant length (\cite{S54}, p.\,349; \cite{Y57}, p.\,50). \\

 For instance, let $x, y$ and $r, \varphi$ denote Cartesian and polar coordinates on the Euclidean plane $\mathbb{R}^2$ endowed with Euclidean metric.
 Then the Killing vector fields corresponding to translations and rotations are $X_1=\partial_x$, $X_2=\partial_y$ and $X_3=\partial_\varphi$.
 Their squared vector norms are $X_1^2=1,X_2^2=1$ and $X_3^2=r^2$.
 The Killing vector fields $X_1$ and $X_2$ have a constant length on the whole plane.
 Their trajectories are straight lines, which are geodesics.
 The Killing trajectories corresponding to rotations $X_3$ are concentric circles around the origin.
 The length of $X_3$ is constant along the circles, but non-constant on the whole plane.
-The corresponding Killing trajectories are circles, which are not geodesics \cite{K16}. \\ \\ In the context given so far we come to the following:\\ \\ {\bf Definition 2.} (Momentum operator)\\ Let $M$ be an $n$-dimensional Riemannian manifold with Killing frame $X_1,...,X_n$ on $M$.
+The corresponding Killing trajectories are circles, which are not geodesics \cite{K16}.\\

+In the context given so far one comes to the following:\\ \\ {\bf Definition 2.} (Momentum operator)\\ Let $M$ be an $n$-dimensional Riemannian manifold with Killing frame $X_1,...,X_n$ on $M$.
 The set of operators defined by